-a.
-This instruction carries out DoD policy, assigns responsibilities, and sets procedures for providing RA to individuals with disabilities.

-b.
-To create an agency-wide program which follows uniform RA management.

-- c.
-To create guidelines that make sure accommodations meet standards. - d.
+- a.
+This instruction carries out DLA policy, assigns responsibilities, and sets procedures for providing RA to individuals with disabilities. - b.
+To create an agency-wide program which follows uniform RA management. - c.
+To create guidelines that make sure accommodation meets standards. - d.
 To improve awareness of RA methods, procedures, and timelines.

-2. SUMMARY OF CHANGES: Incorporates the new 508 compatible template.
-Reference (f) added.

-3. APPLICABILITY: This Instruction applies to all of DLA.
-Any provision in a collective bargaining agreement that conflicts with this Instruction will take precedence for employees covered by the applicable agreement.

-4. DEFINITIONS: See Glossary.

-5. POLICY: It is DLA policy to grant qualified applicants and employees with disabilities equal access to all agency programs and services.

-6. RESPONSIBILITIES: See Enclosure 1.

-7. PROCEDURES: See Enclosure 2.

-8. INFORMATION REQUIREMENTS: RA procedures are on the EEO website page, listed under "What EEO Offers."

-9. RELEASABILITY: UNLIMITED.
+- 2. SUMMARY OF CHANGES: Removed Diversity, Equity, and Inclusion (DEI) and gender identity language. - 3.
+APPLICABILITY: This Instruction applies to all of DLA.
+Any provision in a collective bargaining agreement that conflicts with this Instruction will take precedence for employees covered by the applicable agreement. - 4.
+DEFINITIONS: See Glossary. - 5.
+POLICY: It is DLA policy to grant qualified applicants and employees with disabilities equal access to all agency programs and services. - 6.
+RESPONSIBILITIES: See Enclosure 1. - 7.
+PROCEDURES: See Enclosure 2. - 8.
+INFORMATION REQUIREMENTS: RA procedures are on the EEO website page, listed under "What EEO Offers." - 9.
+INTERNAL CONTROLS: The internal management control requirements (see Responsibilities and Procedures) are subject to evaluation, testing, and approval.
+RA process owners should: - a.
+Review all related procedures for compliance every year. - b.
+Limit access to RA information to those with a need to know. - c.
+Conduct monthly quality assurance reviews on the RA database. - d.
+Conduct annual compliance reviews to make sure all offices handle sensitive information and records management properly. - 10.
+RELEASABILITY: UNLIMITED.
 This instruction is approved for public release.
 It is available on the internal DLA Issuances Website.

-10. INTERNAL CONTROLS: The internal management control requirements (see Responsibilities and Procedures) are subject to evaluation, testing, and approval.
-RA process owners should:

-a.
-Review all related procedures for compliance every year.

-b.
-Limit access to RA information to those with a need to know.

-c.
-Conduct monthly quality assurance reviews on the RA database.

-d.
-Conduct annual compliance reviews to make sure all offices handle sensitive information and records management properly.